Val Thorens trains

-This winter, the trains run from 21st December 2012, until 13th April 2013 (in effect, beginning with the Christmas holidays, and taking in two weeks of the school Easter holidays).
+This winter, the trains run from 20th December 2013, until 12th April 2014 (in effect, beginning with the Christmas holidays, and taking in the first week of the school Easter holidays).

 There are two trains: the night train, which leaves St Pancras on Friday evening, arriving in Moutiers early on Saturday morning; and the day train, which leaves on Saturday morning, and arrives early on Saturday evening.

 On the way back, there's a day train on Saturday, and a night train that leaves on Saturday evening, and arrives back in London early on Sunday morning.
 The advantage of the night trains is that you can ski from Saturday to Saturday, so getting two extra days on the slopes.